joshmalek/donatio-extension/README.md

 * Tweet out your accolades directly from our page!
 We support full Twitter integration.
 * Create a new account from your Amazon Pay credentials, all that you need is a password.
 * Support for email account verification.

-## Documentation
-This repo consists of the Chrome Extension of our product.

 ## Installation
 1. Load the `dist/` directory as an unpacked extension in `chrome://extensions`